 logCPUEi,t~ N(logDtxt, yt, σε2), Eq.
 7

-where, Dt[xt, yt] is the predicted density at a given vertex, i, located at the points [x, y] on the triangulation network, σε is the standard deviation of the observation error, and CPUEi,t are the CPUE observations located in the triangulation vertex i in year t.
-Dt+1 and CPUEt+1 are statistically independent of Dt-1 and CPUEt-1 conditional on a fixed value for Dt and CPUEt, implying partial separability.
+where, Dt[xt, yt] is the predicted density at a given vertex i located at the points [x, y] on the triangulation network, σε is the standard deviation of the observation error, and CPUEi,t are the CPUE observations located in the triangulation vertex i in year t.
+Dt+1 and CPUEt+1 are statistically-independent of Dt-1 and CPUEt-1 conditional on a fixed value for Dt and CPUEt, implying partial separability.

 GMRF matrices were computed using functions available in the INLA package (Rue et al., 2014; Illian et al., 2012) implemented in the R statistical software environment (R Core Team, 2014).
 A single triangulation network used to facilitate the comparison of productivity across species.
 Parameters of the models were estimated using the Template Model Builder (TMB) software (Kristensen et al., 2013).
 TMB uses the integrated nested Laplace approximation (Skaug and Fournier, 2006) to calculate the marginal likelihood of the fixed-effect parameters integrated across all random fields, while also calculating the gradient of the marginal likelihood via automatic differentiation.
 Fixed effects are then subsequently optimized using traditional tools in R by maximizing the log-marginal likelihood.
 Confidence intervals are available using the hessian matrix and delta-method.